 I have contributed articles to the Los Angeles Times food section for more than 10 years; my food stories, recipes and memoirs about food have also appeared in the Chicago tribune, San Francisco Chronicle, Saveur, Zester Daily and Bungei Shunju (a Japanese literary magazine).

-I've appeared on both local and national television programs and interviewed on radio programs, including KCRW's Good Food and most recently on NPRs' The World. http://pri.org/stories/2013-10-25/george-washington-ate-soba-noodles-and-la-woman-believes-you-should-too
+I've appeared on both local and national television programs and interviewed on NPR.

 One of my passion projects is the Southern California Heritage Grain project.
-I am working with Farmers in Santa Barbara and Kern counties to grow heirloom grains and create a sustainable grain hub in this region.
+With local chefs, bakers and grain enthusiasts, we are working with farmers in Santa Barbara and Kern counties to grow heirloom grains and create a sustainable grain hub in this region.
 The project is supported with a seed grant from Anson Mills.

 I hope you enjoy the blog.